noccylabs/immp-spec/immp-draft.md

 Upon the client requesting authentication using a shared secret (the generated  password) the server sends over two nounces, that are used by both the client and the server to calculate a key.
 The client sends its calculated key to the server, and the server compares the key.
 If the keys match, the user is logged in.

-This way plain-text passwords are never transferred in the clear, and are only used for key derivation.
+This way plain-text passwords are never transferred in the clear, and are only used for key derivation and furthermore they are additionally hashed with the nonce values, adding to the security.
+If a breach or other data leak occurs, no plaintext passwords will be accessible unless collisions are found in the KDA.

 > ***CV:*** This lacks in several aspects; first of all the passwords can be compromised and used to authenticate as the user.
 Better would be to use one of the nonce values as the salt, and have the user salt his copy as ordered by the server.
 Another option would be to fall back on a simpler scheme that allows for server-side hashed passwords.